solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

 Within the `add_movie_review` function, derive the PDA you expect the user to have passed in.
-Even though `pda_account` should reference the same account, you still need to call `find_program_address` as the bump seed is required for the derivation.
+Even though `pda_account` should reference the same account, you still need to call `find_program_address()` as the bump seed is required for the derivation.

-The PDA for each new account is derived using the initializer’s public key and the movie title as seeds.
+The PDA for each new account is derived using the initializer's public key and the movie title as seeds.
 This setup restricts each user to only one review per movie title but allows different users to review the same movie and the same user to review different movies.